trichl/TickTagOpenSource/README.md

 6. Go to [TickTagProgramming/avrdude](TickTagProgramming/avrdude), open ScriptWriteFuse.bat with a text editor and enter the COM port of the Arduino Nano on your computer
 7. Execute ScriptWriteFuse.bat to write the configuration fuses of the ATTINY
 8. Open Atmel Studio 7.0 and load the project [TickTagSoftwareBurst](TickTagSoftwareBurst)
-9. Configure the ATTINY programming via Arduino Nano under Tools -> External Tools (Arguments: "-P COM7 -c jtag2updi -p t1626 -U flash:w:$(ProjectDir)Debug\$(TargetName).hex:i"):
+9. Configure the ATTINY programming via Arduino Nano under Tools -> External Tools (Arguments: "-P COM7 -c jtag2updi -p t1626 -U flash:w:$(ProjectDir)Debug\$(TargetName).hex:i", COM7 needs to be replaced with the COM port of the Arduino Nano):

 ![Image](https://github.com/trichl/TickTagOpenSource/blob/main/TickTagImages/atmelconfig.png?raw=true)